-In the early 1800s rats had arrived on the archipelago of Galapagos islands along with the pirates which reached this new destination.
-Because of their arrival the tortoise had gone instinct but recently a news of happiness broke out when first Galapagos tortoise was born naturally on the archipelago.
+In the early 1800s rats had arrived on the archipelago of Galapagos islands along with the pirates who reached this new destination.
+Because of the rats arrival, the species of tortoise had gone instinct but recently a news of happiness broke out when first Galapagos tortoise naturally took birth on the archipelago.
 These black rats were feasting openly on these tortoise.
-These rats were eating the eggs of the tortoise.
-But after years, this specie of giant tortoise was reborn naturally.
+Rats used to eat the eggs of the tortoise.
+But after years, this species of giant tortoise was reborn naturally.
 This has been termed as a significant breakthrough.

-Tortoise are again hatching after elimination of ‘pirate’ rats
+Tortoise are again hatching after elimination of the black rats

-Therefore, in order to return balance to the nature, the experts in a helicopter visited the place and distributed rat poison to end the large colony of rats.
+Therefore, in order to return balance to the nature in 2012, the experts in a helicopter, visited the place and distributed rat-poison to end the large colony of rats.
 This was done to prevent the natural habitat of the place from vanishing.
 This poison was distributed across the 1,789 hectare of land.
-Later in year, 2014 the island was declared rodent free.
+Later in year, 2014 the island was declared rats free.
 Until recently the news broke out about a tortoise taking natural birth.
-In addition to the rats, twelve birds were taken from archipilago and nourished in an artificial habitat before their return to their natural one.
+In addition to the rats, twelve birds were taken from archipelago and nourished in an artificial habitat before their return to their natural one.